d-simon/for-interaction-by-interaction/readme.md

 1. Activate all plugins.

+2. Synchronize ACF Fields (Custom Fields -> Synchronize)

-2. Go to the «Details» options page and save it to initialize the default content.
+3. Go to the «Details» options page and save it to initialize the default content.
 (Yes, this is required).

-3. Create all necessary pages with the corresponding page templates
+4. Create all necessary pages with the corresponding page templates

     1. *Note*: For the home page it's a bit … cumbersome.
 You need to create a page with the corresponding template and set the "Front Page" to this page (Settings -> Reading -> Static Page).

-4. (TBD)
+5. (TBD)

 ---